 Employee survey tools and templates

-There are a variety of tools and templates available to make running employee surveys easier.
+As mentioned, there are a variety of tools and templates available to make running employee surveys easier.
 Here are a few employee survey tools to consider:

 Google Forms is a free survey tool by Google.
 You can use it to create your own surveys for any purpose.
 With Google Forms, you can create and edit surveys on the go as it’s compatible with any device — mobile, tablet, or desktop.
 This also means respondents can access your surveys and complete them from wherever they are.